(work in progress – kids woke up before I was done but I wanted to share what I had, updates will come)

 Either way, once you have your repo set up and first code committed, everything works the same.
 Neither way of getting started is “wrong”, both exist because sometimes we code first and sometimes we repo first.

-Also, one note, I’m kind of lazy, so when I say “GitHub” below, know that everything also applied to BitBucket.
-The web pages are different between the two, but since both are based on git, all the other aspects are exactly the same.
+Also, one note, I’m kind of lazy, so when I say “GitHub” below, know that everything also applied to Bitbucket.
+The web pages are different between the two, but since both are based on git, all the other aspects are almost exactly the same.

 Explanation – Code First